celery/celery/docs/userguide/routing.rst

-That said, note that this will never be as good as priorities implemented at the server level, and may be approximate at best.
+That said, note that this will never be as good as priorities implemented at the broker server level, and may be approximate at best.
 But it may still be good enough for your application.

 AMQP Primer